 We manage capital in accordance with our capital management plan and board approved capital policies with a goal to achieve and exceed regulatory minimums, maintain an optimal level of capital, meet operational requirements, absorb unexpected losses, implement long term strategic plans and signal financial strength.
 The capital plan is developed in accordance with the regulatory capital framework and is regularly reviewed and approved by the Board of Directors.
 All risks are assessed annually through our Risk Management process.
-Regular reporting to the Board of Directors and the regulator is monitored through our audit process.
+Regular reporting to the Board of Directors and the regulator are monitored through our audit process.

 Changes in capital are due to the growth in assets as well as the increase in our loan portfolio.
 Radius Credit Union has historically focused on traditional financial services and managed a moderate level of risk in its loan and investment portfolio.
-The dollars in retained earnings have increased by just over \$7.64 million.
+The dollars in retained earnings have increased by just under \$3.2 million.
 This has resulted in an increase in all our capital ratios.
-The Common Tier 1 Equity at the end of the year was 13.43% compared to 12.80% in 2022.
-Risk Weighted Capital was 14.65% compared to 13.79% in the prior year; and the Leverage Ratio has increased from 7.89% to 8.38%.
+The Common Tier 1 Equity at the end of the year was 14.69% compared to 13.43% in 2023.
+Risk Weighted Capital was 16.10% compared to 14.65% in the prior year; and the Leverage Ratio has increased from 8.38% to 8.48%.

 The Capital Plan outlines strategies to ensure the minimum target levels are met.
 There are several key measures of capital which value both the amount and the quality of capital holdings.
-As of the end of 2023 Radius Credit Union exceeds all capital measurements.
+As of the end of 2024 Radius Credit Union exceeds all capital measurements.